ricaun/ArduinoUniqueID/MCU.md

 ## Disclaimer

-The `Atmega328p`, `Atmega2560`, `Attiny85` does not have a 'Serial Number' on the datasheet, this mean it's possivel to have two microcontroller with the same `UniqueId`.
+The `Atmega328p`, `Atmega2560`, `Attiny85` does not have a 'Serial Number' on the datasheet, this mean it's possible to have two microcontroller with the same `UniqueId`.

 # Atmel SAM ARM Microcontroller